Translations

 Introduction

 Howdy, y'all!
-To readers, in East Tennessee, don't we need more rain?
-It's been too dry, for too long!
-Okay, that was my dry humor – on yet another partly cloudy day.
-I reckon that the rain may come later this afternoon, as usual, unless it goes around us again.
+To readers in East Tennessee, don't we need more rain?
+It's been too dry for too long!
+That was my dry humor on yet another partly cloudy day.
+I reckon the rain may come later this afternoon as usual, unless it goes around us again.

 This is Not the Bull

-The photograph, below, is not part of my story.
-It, however, may help you imagine the video, which I hope that my story creates, in your mind.
+The photograph below is not a part of my story.
+It, however, may help you imagine the video, which I hope that my story creates in your mind.

-The bull is not “in the barn!”
+By the way, the bull is not “in the barn!”
 He's in the barnyard.
-That bull does look as big and mean – as the bull that I hope that my mental image video creates for you.
+That bull does look big and mean, as the bull that my mental image video hopefully creates in your mind.

 My Hornets, then the Bull Story